-- i. has seen and considered appropriate evidence to support the declarations being made in this application. - ii. confirms that there has been appropriate consultation with its students, both those studying at the institution and at other providers where education is delivered on its behalf. - iii. confirms that the information provided in this fee and access plan application is accurate and current, at the time of writing, and is based on verifiable data.

-iv. confirms that: [delete one or more statements, as appropriate]

-- a. it is acceptable for HEFCW to use financial, quality and/or other information/data that it holds about a currently regulated institution, regardless of whether the information/data was originally provided for purposes of regulation under the 2015 Act; - b. it is not acceptable for HEFCW to use financial, quality and/or other information/data that it holds about a currently regulated institution for purposes of regulation under the 2015 Act; and - c. it is submitting new, up-to-date, more recent information/data to inform HEFCW's assessment.

-- v. understands that HEFCW reserves the right to undertake a visit to the institution to better understand eligibility related to the organisation and management of financial affairs, the data submitted on fee and access plans and/or the quality of education provided on, or on behalf of, the institution. - vi. understands that it must provide HEFCW and/or HEFCW's agent, with information, assistance and access to its facilities and the facilities of other bodies providing higher education on its behalf. - vii. understands that HEFCW may carry out, or arrange for an agent to carry out, a review relating to the quality of education provided by, or on behalf of the institution, and its governing body must take into account any advice given to it by HEFCW or the body appointed by HEFCW for this purpose. - viii. confirms that all education provided by, or on its behalf, regardless of the level or location of the provision has been taken into account in this fee and access plan application. - ix. confirms that the institution is at a low risk of failure on financial grounds over the medium- to long- term. - x. confirms that the accounts are audited each year by a registered auditor and that the registered auditor is not the same firm and/or individual that prepared the accounts. - xi. confirms that the institution complies with Competition and Markets Authority (CMA) guidelines for higher education. - xii. understands that any financial commitments to students made in the fee and access plan, as approved by HEFCW, must be honoured. - xiii. confirms that the institution will ensure that a copy of the fee and access plan can be made accessible to its students in any format. - xiv. confirms that the institution will clearly signpost its students to HEFCW's complaints processes.
+- iii. confirms that there has been appropriate consultation with its students, both those studying at the institution and at other providers where education is delivered on its behalf. - iv. confirms that the information provided in this fee and access plan application is accurate and current, at the time of writing, and is based on verifiable data. - v. confirms that: [delete one or more statements, as appropriate] - a. it is acceptable for HEFCW to use financial, quality and/or other information/data that it holds about a currently regulated institution, regardless of whether the information/data was originally provided for purposes of regulation under the 2015 Act; - b. it is not acceptable for HEFCW to use financial, quality and/or other information/data that it holds about a currently regulated institution for purposes of regulation under the 2015 Act; and - c. it is submitting new, up-to-date, more recent information/data to inform HEFCW's assessment. - vi. understands that HEFCW reserves the right to undertake a visit to the institution to better understand eligibility related to the organisation and management of financial affairs, the data submitted on fee and access plans and/or the quality of education provided on, or on behalf of, the institution. - vii. understands that it must provide HEFCW and/or HEFCW's agent, with information, assistance and access to its facilities and the facilities of other bodies providing higher education on its behalf. - viii. understands that HEFCW may carry out, or arrange for an agent to carry out, a review relating to the quality of education provided by, or on behalf of the institution, and its governing body must take into account any advice given to it by HEFCW or the body appointed by HEFCW for this purpose. - ix. confirms that all education provided by, or on its behalf, regardless of the level or location of the provision has been taken into account in this fee and access plan application. - x. confirms that the institution is at a low risk of failure on financial grounds over the medium- to long- term. - xi. confirms that the accounts are audited each year by a registered auditor and that the registered auditor is not the same firm and/or individual that prepared the accounts. - xii. confirms that the institution complies with Competition and Markets Authority (CMA) guidelines for higher education. - xiii. understands that any financial commitments to students made in the fee and access plan, as approved by HEFCW, must be honoured.